HIV Clinical Fellowship Program: Apply Online

 Fellowship Eligibility & Criteria

-- Identify an HIV clinical program associated with an academic institution.
-Please contact HIVMA for help identifying a training site.
+- Identify an HIV clinical program to complete your training.
+Please contact HIVMA for help identifying a training site if needed.

 - Identify a mentor to oversee your clinical experience.
 Your mentor must be an HIVMA member and must complete the sponsor registration form.
 Please contact HIVMA to check your mentor’s membership status or for help identifying a mentor.